 We are also working with other leading healthcare organizations, such as the Mayo Clinic and Cleveland Clinic, to create guidelines and protocols for orthopaedic doctors to use across the nation.

 Orthopaedic oncology research

-The Sarcoma and Connective Tissue Oncology Program at Norris Cotton Cancer Center participates actively in clinical and basic science research that aims to improve the care of our patients.
+The Sarcoma and Connective Tissue Oncology Program at Dartmouth Cancer Center participates actively in clinical and basic science research that aims to improve the care of our patients.
 Our program belongs to three of these cooperative groups: